Light Sensitivity: Sony IMX183 vs Onsemi AR2020

 - Maximum Gain + Maximum Digital Shift:

-At 10 ms exposure and maximum digital shift (shift 4 for IMX183, shift 2 for AR2020), the IMX183 sensor image becomes extremely bright, almost overexposed, while the AR2020 sensor remains well balanced with good detail and contrast.
+At the same exposure time but with maximum digital shift applied (shift 4 for IMX183, shift 2 for AR2020), the IMX183 images become extremely bright, showing full overexposure.
+In contrast, the AR2020 remains balanced with good detail and contrast.

 - Low Exposure + Maximum Digital Shift:

-At a very low exposure time (3 ms), maximum gain, and maximum digital shift, both sensors recover brightness and chart details well, though IMX183 again appears brighter than AR2020.
+At very short exposure time (3 ms), combined with maximum gain and digital shift, both sensors recover brightness and chart details well.
+However, the IMX183 again tends to be overexposed compared to the AR2020, which shows the tones better.
+The IMX183 shifts toward lighter mid-tones.

 - Low Exposure + Equal Digital Shift:

-When both cameras are set to the same digital shift (shift 2), at very low exposure and max gain, their brightness levels become similar, but AR2020 generally preserves detail and contrast slightly better.
+When both cameras are set to the same digital shift (shift 2) at low exposure and maximum gain, their brightness levels become nearly equal.
+Noise remains noticeable in both sensors under these conditions.

 Expanding Gain Range: Utilizing Remove Parameter Limits for Maximum Sensitivity